chaitanyasugathan/Cybersecurity/CloudSecurity/Beats_InstallGuides/InstallMetricbeat.md

   `curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml`

 - Edit the configuration in this file to match the settings described in the installation instructions for your server.
-  1. Scroll down to the below entry and replace the IP address with the IP address of your ELK machine `setup.kibana:`
+  1. Scroll down to the below entry and replace the IP address with the IP address of your ELK machine \
+     `setup.kibana:`\
         `host: "10.1.0.4:5601"`
-  2. Next, scroll down to the below entry and replace the IP address with the IP address of your ELK machine `output.elasticsearch:`
+  2. Next, scroll down to the below entry and replace the IP address with the IP address of your ELK machine \
-      # Array of hosts to connect to.
+     `output.elasticsearch:`\
-         `hosts: ["10.1.0.4:9200"]`
+         `hosts: ["10.1.0.4:9200"]`\
-         `username: "elastic"`
+         `username: "elastic"`\
          `password: "changeme"`

 - Copy the ***metricbeat-playbook.yml*** to the location ***/etc/ansible***